konkrer/VTX-Guru/README.md

 	WEIGHTED SCORE
 	--------------
-	Additionally, 5 and 6 channel groups cannot score perfect 100 scores.
+	Additionally, 5 and 6 channel groups (comprised from 40 channel set) cannot score perfect 100 scores.
 So to make things easier the weighted scoring for 5 and 6 channel groups was created.
-With weighted scoring the "best in class" group(s) gets a weighted score of 100.
-The seeming least good of previously recommended groups (IMD5 & IMD6) both get a score of 62.3 weighted.
+With weighted scoring 	the "best in class" 40 channel group gets a weighted score of 100.
+The seeming least good of previously recommended 40 channel groups (IMD5 & IMD6) both get a score of 62.3 weighted.
 The Video Clarity Score is scaled appropriately to achieve this result.

 	With weighted scoring we can call 62.3  (or slightly below at 60, as I have done) the fail point.
 So all scores above 60 are "Pass".
 It is these groups with Pass scores that compromise	the database searched in Smart Search and shown in Charts.

-	With 3 and 4 channel groups, the same above 60 score = Pass method is used, however the unweighted Video Clarity Score is used.
-In this case to judge from sixty and above is more arbitrary; it's done for consistency of the above 60 pass logic and ensures sufficient entries for Smart Search to search.
+	With 3 and 4 channel groups, and with 5 channel groups with lowband, the same above 60 score = Pass method is used, however the unweighted Video Clarity Score is used.
+In this case, to judge from sixty and above is more arbitrary; it's done for consistency of the above 60 pass logic and ensures sufficient entries for Smart Search to search.

+	With 6 channel groups with lowband - weighted scores of 80 and above populate the pass list.
+This is done to match the 5 channel with lowband list, who's lowest passing group has a weighted score of 80.
+This way when recomending lowband groups, the groups recommended will be either better than or very good when compared to non-lowband 5 & 6 groups.